Bioconductor/bioconductor.org/content/about/mirrors/mirror-how-to.md

 ## Additional information ##

+Sync the above directories to a directory called `packages` on your system, and make sure the directory above `packages` is served by a web server.

 Bioconductor is big (> 64G for BioC <%= config[:release_version] %>).
 Please check the size of
 what will be transferred with e.g. `rsync -avn bioconductor.org::<%= config[:release_version] %>`
 and make sure you have enough room on your local disk before you